jnguyen4103/CSE-3902-Project/README.md

 P : Pause the game<br/>
 Enter : Enter and exit the inventory screen <br/>
 M : Select an item in the menu<br/>
+Left Mouse Click on a door : Teleport Link to the room behind the door.
+This will work on locked doors and destroyable walls. <br/>

 W : Move Link up<br/>
 A : Move Link left<br/>